jakobib/makespec/makespec.md

 syntax.

 GIT_REVISION_DATE
-  : timestamp of the latest commit.
+  : Date of of the latest commit (YYYY-MM-DD).

 GIT_REVISION_HASH
   : Short revision hash of the latest commit.